wheels-dev/wheels.dev/guides/working-with-cfwheels/testing-your-application.md

 The problem is that today's fix could be tomorrow's bug.
 What if there were an automated way of checking if that change you're making is going to break something?
 That's where writing tests for your application can be invaluable.

-For testing your application in CFWheels, we have added a third party tool [TestBox](https://github.com/Ortus-Solutions/TestBox) in the framework which doesn't come preinstalled but you can install it by running `box install` in the Commandbox from inside your application.
+For testing your application in Wheels, we have added a third party tool [TestBox](https://github.com/Ortus-Solutions/TestBox) in the framework which doesn't come preinstalled but you can install it by running `box install` in the Commandbox from inside your application.

 ### The Test Framework